 (3) pay a registration fee of $75 annually and an initial application fee of $100.

-(c) A physician registered to provide interstate telemedicine services under this section must immediately notify the board of restrictions placed on the physician's license to practice in any state or jurisdiction.
+(c) A physician registered to provide interstate telehealth services under this section must immediately notify the board of restrictions placed on the physician's license to practice in any state or jurisdiction.

-(e) For the purposes of this section, telemedicine means the practice of medicine as defined in section 147.081, subdivision 3, when the physician is not in the physical presence of the patient.
+(e) For the purposes of this section, telehealth means the practice of medicine as defined in section 147.081, subdivision 3, when the physician is not in the physical presence of the patient.